Kilonova

 A kilonova (also called a macronova) is a transient astronomical event that occurs in a compact binary system when two neutron stars (BNS) or a neutron star and a black hole collide.
 The kilonova, visible over the weeks and months following the merger, is an isotropically expanding luminous afterglow of electromagnetic radiation emitted by the radioactive decay of r-process nuclei synthesized by—and then ejected from—the initial cataclysmic event.

-The high sphericity of kilonovae through its early epochs was deduced from the blackbody nature of the spectrum observed for the most important recorded BNS merger, GW170817/AT2017gfo.
+The high sphericity of kilonovae through its early epochs was deduced from the blackbody nature of the spectrum observed for GW170817/AT2017gfo, the only BNS merger that has been definitively localized as of June 2026.